 Larry Alan Smith (Born in Canton, Ohio on October 4, 1955)

 An award-winning and prolific composer, Larry Alan Smith is represented and published by the Theodore Presser Company.
 This relationship also includes exclusive worldwide distribution and representation of the Tallow Tree Music Publishing catalog.
 Tallow Tree is a publishing company that Dr. Smith formed in 2005.
 Bourne Music, E.B.
-Marks and Colla Voce Music also publish several of his works.
-He is a member of the American Society of Composers, Authors and Publishers (ASCAP), and he serves on a number of regional, national and international boards.
+Marks, and Colla Voce Music also publish several of his works.
+He is a member of the American Society of Composers, Authors and Publishers (ASCAP), and he serves on several regional, national, and international boards.
 He is currently the President of both the Vincent Persichetti Society and the Lotte Lehmann Foundation.

 In addition to his primary life as a composer, Dr. Smith also maintains an active performing schedule.
-He has guest conducted numerous orchestras and chamber ensembles in England, Brazil, Italy, Poland, Croatia, Germany and the United States.
+He has guest conducted numerous orchestras and chamber ensembles in England, Brazil, Italy, Poland, Croatia, Germany, and the United States.
 In 2013, he formed a music cooperative known as Aternus, and he serves as its Artistic Director.
-Dr. Smith is also an experienced pianist who frequently performs his own works.
+Dr. Smith is an experienced pianist who frequently performs his own works, and he has lectured extensively at institutions around the world.

 Larry Alan Smith was a Group XI Fellow of the Kellogg National Fellowship Program, a program of the W.K.
 Kellogg Foundation designed to expand the nation’s pool of capable leaders.
-He is the President of Berg Associates, Inc., a Connecticut corporation providing a variety of arts-related services to individuals and organizations, and a Senior Advisor for Arts Consulting Group working out of the firm’s New York City office.
+He is the President of Berg Associates, Inc., and Co-President of Music Higher Education Group (USA).

 Dr. Smith is a prolific poet who resides in Avon, Connecticut, with his wife, pianist Marguerita Oundjian Smith.
 They have four sons.
 Larry Alan Smith is a citizen of both the United States and Italy.
 For more information, visit www.larryalansmith.com.